fisikon

 6. When does the reporting obligation under REMIT start?

-• REMIT entered into force on December 28, 2011.
+• REMIT entered into force on December 28, 2011, with a

-• Gradual implementation of the reporting obligation:
+• Gradual implementation of the reporting obligations

-• standard contracts: 7 October 2015
+• standard contracts from 7 October 2015 and

-• non-standard contracts: 7 April 2016.
+• non-standard contracts from 7 April 2016.